 The Modern-Day Maui Fair

-The number of attendees to Maui Fair has only skyrocketed in recent years.
+The number of attendees to the Maui Fair has only skyrocketed in recent years.
 In 2016, more than 100,000 people walked through the fair’s gates to take part in the thrills it has offered for nearly a century.
 Today, pleasures are found in spades, including rides that range from the Zipper and the Music Express in the E.K.
-Fernandez Joy Zone, as well as comedy acts, live music, a Better Living tent (which sells goods like rice bag clothing and gourd art)—and the Livestock and Poultry exhibit of the fair’s bygone days.
+Fernandez Joy Zone, as well as comedy acts, live music, a Better Living tent (which sells goods like rice bag clothing, and gourd art)—and the Livestock and Poultry exhibit of the fair’s bygone days.

-For many, the true allure of Maui Fair is found within its food court, where decadence reigns in the form of local favorites like Portuguese bean soup, chow fun, Pateles, Hawaiian “Pipi” Stew, malasadas, sushi, manju, and chili and rice.
+For many, the true allure of Maui Fair is found within its food court, where decadence reigns in the form of local favorites like Portuguese bean soup, chow fun, Pasteles, Hawaiian “Pipi” Stew, malasadas, sushi, Manju, and chili and rice.
 (And speaking of chili: Maui Fair’s annual chili cook-off, helmed by the island’s firemen, is one of the most popular events of the fall weekend; meanwhile, the fair’s pie contest compels Maui’s leading dessert chefs to bust out their best recipes.)